transmutrix/project-graveyard/README.md

 I think we had a cool idea, and if done properly, it could have been pretty nice.
 Still, for an assignment done in a rush, we were happy with what we managed to do.
 It was beyond the scope of most projects done for courses at our school.

+(Yes, I'm aware that "Olympus" would suggest Greek history, which was a planned world for the game.
+Unfortunately, we were only able to finish Egypt in the alotted time...)

 [download (Android)](trivia/Android.apk)